 For a statement about the accuracy were comparative calculations realized with a set of test data of the "Arbeitsgemeinschaft der Vermessungsverwaltungen der Länder der Bundesrepublik Deutschland" (ADV).
 It was confirmed that the differences were less then a millimeter.
 Please read the test report.

-Shapefiles of the GIS systems ArcView and ARC/INFO can be converted directly into an other Coordinate System while maintaining the internal data structure.
-During the file handling the unrestricted conversion between the data formats Text, CSV, SDF ,dBase, KLM, ArcShape and ArcGenerate with or without Coordinate Transformation is possible.
-TRANSDAT converts ArcGenerate and ArcShape point, line and polygon geometries into KML files.
-Geometries generated as KML files can be viewed in Google Earth directly.
+Shapefiles of the GIS ArcView and ARC/INFO can be converted directly into an other Coordinate System while maintaining the internal data structure.
+During the file handling the unrestricted conversion between the data formats Text, CSV, SDF ,dBase, KML, GPX, ArcShape and ArcGenerate with or without Coordinate Transformation is possible.
+TRANSDAT converts ArcGenerate and ArcShape point, line and polygon geometries into KML and GPX files.
+Geometries generated as KML and GPX files can be viewed in Google Earth directly.
 In Arc-Shapefiles available geometries can be represented in the program internal Shape Viewer.

 Teh program TRANSDAT can be run on most common networks.
 The client installations works automatically.
 It is possible to use Terminal Services on WINDOWS Servers like e.g. "Citrix Terminal Server".